hMsats/compile_bitcoin_core/README.md

 Bitcoin Core is downloaded from https://bitcoincore.org.

-Total compilation time will be on the order of 1 hour or more.
+Total compilation time will be on the order of an hour.

 This script was tested on a fairly fresh Ubuntu install (Ubuntu 20.04.4 LTS).